Hamza-spc/RateWebsite/DEVELOPER_SETUP.md

 ---

-**Happy coding!** 🎉 Your friend is now ready to contribute to the VenueRate project!
+**Happy coding!** 🎉 Your friend is now ready to contribute to the TourInsight project!